 These gemstones are larger than the tiny diamonds at the state park and are eye-catching after a good wash.
 There are a few different experiences you can enjoy here and it is fun for the whole family.
 And, yes, you get to keep everything you find!
 Mining for Quartz may not seem like one of the best things to do in Arkansas for couples, but just imagine if you find your love a brand new quartz for practically free!

 Enjoy Waterfalls at Petit Jean State Park

-Spend you time in this park becoming one with nature and making great memories.
+Spend your time in this park becoming one with nature and making great memories.
 You will love all of the hiking trails and jaw-dropping overlooks.
 You can also go fishing, kayaking, and boating.
 There are swimming pools and playgrounds for the children here as well.
 If you are waterfall lover, Arkansas is full of them!

 Visit Johnny Cash’s Childhood Home

 If you didn’t already know Johnny Cash moved with his family to Dyess, Arkansas, in 1935 when he was only a few years old.
 He spent most of his childhood in one home that has been restored and opened up to the public.